 Cream crackers are flat, square, crispy crackers with distinctive air pockets and a lovely creamy, savory flavor.

 As an Irish kid, cream crackers spread with butter and jam, accompanied by a glass of cold milk provided the perfect supper time snack.
+These light crispy crackers are definitely a taste of Ireland.

 Cream Crackers in the United States